Kontrast umschalten

 Written by the CEPLAS Early Career Researchers Abdulkabir O. Abdulmalik and Nhu L.T.
 Tran

-Our recent guided tour at Bayer provided a fascinating insight into the cutting-edge developments in pest control, led by Jürgen Benting and organized by Nisha Mahendrarajan (LifeHub Monheim).
+Our recent guided tour at Bayer provided a fascinating insight into the cutting-edge developments in pest control, led by Jürgen Benting (LifeHub Monheim).
 The tour featured an in-depth exploration of Bayer's commitment to sustainable practices and environmental responsibility.

 Insecticide Development: